BjornL1/to_the_list_gd2/README.md

 ## User Experience (UX)

-A typical user of ToTheList is someone who wants to efficiently manage their shopping lists and facilitate seamless sharing with family and friends, allowing others to contribute and update items collaborativel
+A typical user of ToTheList is someone who wants to efficiently manage their shopping lists and facilitate seamless sharing with family and friends, allowing others to contribute and update items collaboratively.

 ### User Stories